 - 2 medjool dates (or 4 regular dried dates soaked in a little boiling water first to soften them up)

 - 1 tablespoon maple syrup

 - Preheat oven to 190°C fanbake, and grease and line a loaf tin.

-- Make your flax eggs by mixing 2 tbsp of ground flaxseed with 5 tbsp water in a small dish.
+- Make your flax eggs by mixing 2 tablespoon of ground flaxseed with 5 tablespoon water in a small dish.
 Leave it to sit for about 10 minutes while you’re getting everything else organised.
 The ground flaxseed will swell and its texture will become jellyish.

 - Mix the dry ingredients together in a large mixing bowl.